-If Eggnog liquor is not available, mix Eggnog and brown Rum.
-If you decide to make a Rum cake, just use plain brown rum.
+If Eggnog Liqueur is not available, mix Eggnog and brown Rum or make your own Eierlikörfrom scratch.
+If you decide to make a Rum cake, just substitute eggnog liqueur with plain brown rum.

-If you like it sweet, you could put holes on top of the warm cake, drip the glaze over it.
-If there are only grown ups eating cake, use a meat injection syringe (see below), and push liquor inside the hot/warm cake after you take it out of the oven.
+If you like it sweet, make holes with a toothpick on top of the warm cake, drip the glaze over it.
+If there are only adults eating cake, use a meat injection syringe and push liquor inside the hot/warm cake after you take it out of the oven.

-1/2 cup Egg Liquor.
-Eggnog and Rum, or just plain Rum (dark)
+1/2 cup Eggnog Liqueur or Eggnog and Rum, or just plain Rum (dark)

 For the Glaze